 Competition for scholarships and grants to study in the UK is extremely competitive and there are usually strict requirements.
 You should check carefully that you are eligible to apply for a particular scholarship before making an application, as most of the schemes are restricted to certain nationalities and/or courses.
 We also advise you to start looking for funding as soon as you have decided to apply to Oxford, if not before.
 Your potential supervisor may also be able to offer help and advice on funding your DPhil.

-To be considered for funding, you must submit your University application(s) for the programme(s) you wish to be considered for, by the early January 2017 deadline.
+To be considered for funding for any of the Department of experimental psychology graduate courses, you must submit your University application(s) by the December 2022 deadline.